ashwin9999/ashwin9999/README.md

 #### I'm a Developer and a Machine Learning Enthusiast!

 - 💻 I’m currently working for [SenSource Inc.][work]!
-- 🌱 I’m currently learning Angular...and French 😃
+- 🌱 I’m currently learning Angular and French 😃
 - 🥅 2020 Goals: Learn more about machine learning
 - ⚡ Fun fact: I love to play and watch Soccer ⚽️